-Aufwader is named after the small and mythical shore-dwelling creatures of the Whitby Witches Trilogy, and has been an avid reader of Mr Jarvis’ books for longer than is quite respectable.
-She spends much of her time yelling about her favourite books and writing the kind of thing she likes to read, and in between she edits professionally.
-Chat to her on twitter @aufwader.
+Aufwader is named after the small and mythical shore-dwelling creatures of the Whitby Witches trilogy, and has been an avid Robin Jarvis fan for longer than is quite respectable.
+She spends much of her time yelling about folklore and writing epic poetry that even she can’t bear to read, and in between she studies publishing.
+Chat to her on twitter @rattyreads.

 Matt grew up in Sydney, Australia, the oldest of five in a homeschooling family.
-He stumbled across The Deptford Mice Trilogy when he was in his early teens, and it quickly became one of his favourite book series of all times.
+He stumbled across the Deptford Mice trilogy when he was in his early teens, and it quickly became one of his favourite book series of all time.
 (His siblings all tell tales of how they were traumatised by hearing him read the Mice books out loud to them.)
 From then on, it became his habit to check out the J row in the young adult / children’s section of any bookstore that he was in, checking to see whether Robin Jarvis had written a new book.

-Life took him down a path of studying mathematics and statistics at university, because he figured maths and business would be a lot more lucrative than anything like, say, an arts degree.
-Ironically, he switched careers to work in the classical music industry and has been there ever since.
+Life took him down a path of studying mathematics and statistics at university, because he thought those would be a lot more lucrative than anything like, say, an Arts degree.
+Ironically, he switched careers to follow his passion and work in the classical music industry, and has been there ever since.

-Now 38, his interests include music, movies, books (especially the ones he loved as a kid!), theology, playing with his three kids, and exercising outdoors in the gloriously non-British mornings in Australia.
-In 2014, like Aufwader, he discovered that Robin Jarvis had a Twitter account and he feels like he has been interrupting Robin’s writing via that medium ever since …
+Now 38, his interests include music, movies, books (especially the ones he loved as a kid!), theology, playing with his three children, and exercising outdoors in the gloriously warm Australian mornings.
+In 2014, like Aufwader, he discovered that Robin Jarvis had a Twitter, and he feels he’s been interrupting Robin’s writing on there ever since…

 You can read Matt’s musings on all sorts of stuff at his blog: including his former blogging projects: the One-Year War and Peace, the And Then There Were None Read-Along, and the Mahler Symphonies Guided Tour.
 For his thoughts on the future of classical music, check out futureclassical.com.